Aero-ComSci/TimsTimeTracker/README.md

 ### * A viewable .JSON file with all of the user's events and assignments on it

 ---
+### Note: Screenshots for Options C and D were taken later during the debugging process (Option D was taken before Option C due to Option C having a couple unresolved errors).

 ### * Starting Interface
 ![alt text](https://github.com/Aero-ComSci/summer-hw-repository-LemonSCoder/blob/main/images/Interface.png)...